 Putting patients at the center of decision-making faces a fundamental problem: medical professionals know a lot more than patients.
 This information asymmetry not only distorts interactions, making them more lectures than conversation but motivates dysfunctional behavior, “I read this on the internet.”
 Of course, valid information is available on the internet, but invalid information abounds, and even valid information may not apply because of the patient’s circumstances.
 The challenge is getting the conversation to be two-way and based on valid, relevant information.

 Talented, well-orchestrated research teams perform ever more sophisticated studies that fill ever more journals, but too few have put patients at the center of the process.

-Shared decision making is a known organizing principle to inform patients, increase decision satisfaction and improve patient-doctor communication.
-When the patient grasps the arguments for and against a treatment and understands they can choose, questions are asked aloud, tradeoffs are examined, and conversations, not medical lectures, occur.
+Shared decision-making is a known organizing principle to inform patients, increase decision satisfaction and improve patient-doctor communication.
+When the patient grasps the arguments for and against treatments and understands they can choose, questions are asked aloud, tradeoffs are examined, and conversations, not medical lectures, occur.